fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 So far, our app only handles geometric primitives (using the viewport).
 The viewport does not render non-geometric types - even the basic ones like numbers or strings.
 Let's address that.

-Add a new div to index.html for displaying general content without the use of the viewport:
+Add a new div to `index.html` for displaying general content without the use of the viewport:

+{% label %}index.html{% endlabel %}
 ```html
 <div id='output'>
   <div class='label'>From Flux</div>